The official blog of the Lung Institute.

 “The best time to plant a tree was 20 years ago.
 The second-best time is now.”

 A new year can bring new beginnings or carry forward the same old habits.
 Making changes takes grit and effort, and if you’re looking to make a profound change in your life or the life of someone you love, the time is now.
 We hope these 5 resolutions for people with pulmonary fibrosis are helpful for you.
-If you or a loved one suffers from pulmonary fibrosis, or another progressive lung disease, the Lung Institute may be able to help with a variety of stem cell treatment options.
-Contact us at (800) 729-3065 to find out if you qualify for stem cell therapy, and Happy New Year from the Lung Institute.
+If you or a loved one suffers from pulmonary fibrosis, or another progressive lung disease, the Lung Institute may be able to help with a variety of cellular therapy options.
+Contact us at (800) 729-3065 to find out if you qualify for cellular therapy, and Happy New Year from the Lung Institute.